FAQs

 What is the temperature inside the cave?

-Is it dark inside the cave?
+Is it dark inside the SALT cave?

 Using Himalayan salt lamps and adjustable overhead lighting, we maintain a somewhat dim level of light inside the cave to create a calm, relaxing atmosphere.
 The lower-level cave has a back-lit Himalayan salt wall for light therapy.

-Is there sound/music inside the cave?
+Is there sound/music inside the SALT cave?

 For the comfort of all our visitors, we strive to maintain a calm, quiet environment inside the cave.
 A choice of ocean waves and various meditations are played throughout the sessions.
 Mobile phones should be turned off and/or stowed in the reception area.

-How long is a session?
+How long is a SALT CAVE session?

 A standard session lasts 45 minutes.
 Longer sessions can be arranged by special appointment.